ScientificSam/Capstone/README.md

 ### Mets doesn't have growth in their scoring.

+Yankees Time Line.
+The black points represents actual data points for the team score when they are visting team and the blue line with spikes represnts the timeline until the year of 2027.
+From 2022 is the projected team score.

 ![Yankees Timeline](./Images/Yankees%20Timeline.png)

-Yankees Trend Line
+Yankees Trend Line.
+On the x-axis we have years and on the y-axis we have avg team score.

 ![Yankees Trendline](./Images/Yankees%20Trendline.png)

-Mets are younger team than yankees
+Mets are younger team than yankees.

 ![Mets Timeline](./Images/Mets%20Timeline.png)

-Mets Trend Line
+Mets Trend Line.
+On the x-axis we have years and on the y-axis we have avg team score.

 ![Mets Trendline](./Images/Mets%20trendline.png)

 ### Mets are intentional about how they win

-Yankees vs Mets co-relational wins
+Yankees vs Mets co-relational wins, here 'NYA' is Yankees and 'NYN' is Mets.

 ![Yankees vs Mets Winning Co-Relations](./Images/Mets%20vs%20Yankees%20Stats.png)